jan-xu/marsrover/README.md

 **Recommended usage:** ```$ python3 main.py```

-Interactive program of the Mars Rover Programming Problem, as given by ThoughtWorks.
+Interactive program of the Mars Rover Exploration Programming Problem.
 Class definitions are imported here, which along with user-defined functions are used to prompt the user for plateau and rover configurations, such as:

 - dimensions of plateau
 - number of rovers deployed